-Linear stability analysis reported over three decades ago clearly showed that the jet is like a limited band amplifier [e.g. 11].
-This finding, along with the visual discovery of large-scale structures in relatively high Reynolds number jets and free shear layers [13, 17], spurred tremendous activities in various aspects of shear layer and jet control over a span of almost 25 years.
-The objectives of the activities could be loosely divided into noise mitigation, noise amplification, mixing enhancement, and flow diagnostics.
+The linear stability analysis reported over three decades ago clearly showed that the jet is like a band-limited amplifier (e.g., [11]).
+This finding, along with the visual discovery of large-scale structures in relatively high-Reynolds-number jets and free shear layers [13,17], spurred tremendous activity in various aspects of shear layer and jet control over a span of almost 25 years.
+The objectives of the activities could be loosely divided into noise amplification, mixing enhancement, noise mitigation, and flow diagnostics.
 These topics will be briefly discussed in the next few paragraphs.